The 2009 Am Law 100 is in, and the first line of the report sums it all up rather well:

 They're talking way early '90s - 1991 to be exact.
 And, because of the cutoff date for gathering data for the report, the dismal results don't even fully capture how horrendous the state of BigLaw has become.

 Most troubling of all, the report predicts that the worst is yet to come.
+American Lawyer has created an alphabetical list of year-over-year percentage changes in gross revenue, revenue per lawyer, profits per partner and lawyer head count that's pretty telling.

 The American Lawyer writers place the blame for the sharp decline on two main contributors: the drop in demand for legal services that accompanied the economic meltdown, and the huge growth in the number of lawyers in 2008.
 The writers point out that the firms had no control over the first factor, but total control over the latter.